paualarco/Cloriko/README.md

 - gRPC: A protocol created by google (google Remote Procedure Call) that was chosen to be integrated in the Cloriko's platform since it allowed to create permanent connections between two end-points, in that case  between the `Master` and the `Slave`.
 Being the grpc service binded as a passive stub that listens for a slave request to initialize communication protocol defined below at the [`cloriko-common`](Common) sub project.

-The overall of the project that is mainly built on top of [Monix](https://www.monix.io), an asyncronous programming library that facilitated to create an event based reactive platform.
-This one was chosen over the Akka toolkit by its simplicity and interoperability with other functional programming libraries such as Http4s and Cats.
+The overall project is mainly built on top of [Monix](https://www.monix.io), an asyncronous programming library that facilitated to create an event based reactive platform.
+This one was chosen over the Akka toolkit for its simplicity and interoperability with other functional programming libraries such as Http4s and Cats.
-Being the plugin [GrpcMonix](https://www.github.com/beyonthelines/grpcMonix) used to sync with the

 ### Slave
 A slave is the representation of a user's machine with the `cloriko-slave` application installed on it and authenticated against the `cloriko-master` server.